okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 > **Note:** The **Employee number** field appears as optional.
 To test SSR, you can leave **Employee number** blank.

 * If you use an allowable email domain, such as `rosario.jones@example.com`, the end user registration goes through.
 * If you use an incorrect email domain, the end user registration is denied.
-Review the error message, which displays the error summary from the external service code and is passed back to Okta.
+Review the error message that displays the error summary from the external service code and is passed back to Okta.
 See [error](/docs/reference/registration-hook/#error).

 ### Test the Progressive Enrollment Inline Hook